• Home

 ×

-This teriyaki marinade recipe is both sweet and savory, perfect for marinating boneless chicken breasts, pork tenderloin, shrimp, tofu or my favorite - beef tenderloin!
-Tenderizing the meat with brown sugar, soy sauce, garlic and ginger it glazes the meat adding great flavor.
+This teriyaki steak marinade recipe is both sweet and savory, perfect for marinating boneless chicken breasts, pork tenderloin, shrimp, tofu, or my favorite-steak!
+It tenderizes the meat with brown sugar, soy sauce, garlic, and ginger, glazing it with great flavor.

 Tenderloin steak on plate with potatoes and corn.